AndreasBrennicke/djredis/README.md

 # djredis
-Django, Celery &amp; Redis on Docker
+Django, Celery, Redis and Postgresql on Docker